 Junior High and High School

-Ms. Anne Lewis has taught high school chemistry, biology, earth science, and occasional science electives at LCA since 2003.
-She was raised in Roswell, NM (no, there were no UFO’s!), moved to southern California during her high school years where she was awarded a national merit scholarship.
+Ms. Anne Lewis has taught high school Chemistry, Biology, Earth Science, and Science Electives at LCA since 2003.
+She was raised in Roswell, NM (no, there were no UFO’s!), moved to Southern California during her high school years where she was awarded a national merit scholarship.
 She attended Cal State Fullerton and earned a BA in Chemistry.
 She accepted Jesus Christ as her Lord and Savior in 1979 and moved to Utah in 1982 to take classes at the University of Utah in engineering and human resources.
 She then worked as an environmental chemist for 18 years, and as a lab director for the final seven years.
-Her favorite vacation destinations are Yellowstone National Park, Seattle, and Maine.
-She enjoys knitting, photography, travel (Yellowstone National Park and Maine), junking (yard sales) and birds (she is known by her family as a “nature bunny”)!
-Ms. Lewis is a science nerd, having learned to treasure insects and physics, and LOVES teaching.
-Has been with LCA since 2003.

 Mrs. Schrader hails from Lexington KY.
 She attended East Stroudsburg University in Pennsylvania and graduated in 1997 with a degree in English, emphasis on literature, with a chemistry minor.
 In 2002 she received her Masters of Education, emphasis on curriculum and instruction, from the University of Phoenix, focusing her graduate work on an action research study on creating active readers.
 She also received her LCMS colloquy in 2003.
 Mrs. Schrader taught for 13 years at Concordia Preparatory School (formerly Salt Lake Lutheran high school).
 In 2006 she was named Rocky Mountain District teacher of the year, and in 2011 she presented at the RMD Professional Church Workers Conference “Making the High School Classroom a Kinesthetic Experience”.
 Mrs. Schrader began teaching at Layton Christian Academy in 2013.
 She is chair of the English department, Curriculum Coordinator, and was recently named Academic Advancement Coordinator.
 In 2016 Mrs. Schrader became an adjunct professor for Weber State University and concurrent enrollment site coordinator.
 At LCA she teaches English 1010 and 2010, AP Language and Composition, American literature, and theology, including apologetics, Case for Christ, Proverbs, and Five Love Languages.
 At LCA, Mrs. Schrader also leads professional development, J Term, and T212 (a quarterly spiritual retreat for the students).
 Mrs. Schrader’s three children also attend LCA in high school and middle school.